 - In a separate bowl, whisk the eggs, vanilla extract, melted butter and buttermilk.

 - Add the wet ingredients to the dry ingredients.
 Stir only until combined.
-Add the Beetroot powder until combined without over mixing.
+Add the beetroot powder until combined without over mixing.

 - Heat a large skillet on low heat.
 Once the skillet is hot, grease with oil or butter.
 Pour ¼ cup of batter per pancake onto the surface.